 The energy source of OTEC is abundantly available, free, and will be so for as long as the sun shines and ocean currents exist.
 Estimates suggest that ocean thermal energy could contain more than twice the world’s electricity demand.
 This makes it necessary for us to give it a closer look.

 Types of Ocean Thermal Energy Conversion Systems

-- Closed Cycle: Closed cycle Ocean Thermal Energy Conversion systems use a working fluid with a low boiling point, Ammonia for example, and use it to power a turbine to generate electricity.
+- Closed Cycle: Closed cycle Ocean Thermal Energy Conversion systems use a working fluid with a low boiling point, Ammonia, for example, and use it to power a turbine to generate electricity.
 Warm seawater is taken in from the surface of the oceans and cold water from the deep at 5o.
-The warm seawater vaporizes the fluid in the heat exchanger which then turns the turbines of the generator.
-The fluid now in the vapour state is brought in contact with cold water which turns it back into liquid.
-The fluid is recycled in the system which is why it is called a closed system.
+The warm seawater vaporises the fluid in the heat exchanger, turning the generator’s turbines.
+The fluid now in the vapour state is brought in contact with cold water, which turns it back into a liquid.
+The fluid is recycled in the system, which is why it is called a closed system.